jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 then we built a richer cicd to deploy a number of different systems the key additional systems were http and ssh proxy they gave us the ability to do canary deployes of all parts of our cluster, not just the ondemand

-we did this by separating the physical, compute-derived-login nodes from their function of terminating user SSH connections introducing an SSH application proxy that, like the web application proxy, is identity aware and can route connections based on user-specific settings. specific users can be transparently routed to sepecifc login nodes this transparent ssh proxy is implemented with ssh-pipe a flexible proxy with based on go-ssh with frequent releases that address bugs and feature requests.

 we created a build and deploy pipeline for the ssh proxy to validate its infrastructure code using the same model in use for ondemand. a cloud VM is built and deployed facilitating review of the current state of the proxy in the production context